ForsakenIdol/ReactBlog/README.md

 Simply clone the repository, run `npm install` in the root directory, and `npm run dev`.

-I've made a concerted effort to modularize as many components as possible, and whilst developing, I will attempt to create functional components as often as I can and lift state up as far as is practical.
+I've made a concerted effort to modularize as many components as possible, and whilst developing, I will attempt to create functional components as often as I can and lift state up as far as makes sense and is practical.